How to work with Claims in ASP.NET Core Identity

 ASP.NET Core Identity Claims

-Notice the second column, which shows the Identity Role to which the user tom belongs.
+See the second row, which shows the Identity Role to which the user tom belongs.
 It is showing Manager role.
 That means a role is basically a Claim.

 ASP.NET Core Identity is very flexible and you can create role based authentication in it.
 See my tutorial called How to work with Roles in ASP.NET Core Identity which covers this topic.